Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Extension to Non-Helicoidally-Invariant Boundary Conditions General BC

 When BC are not HS, the dimension of the problem cannot be directly reduced from 3D to 2D on basis of the geometrical symmetry only.
 This is the case when a wire is subjected to a uniform transverse magnetic field.
 For an applied magnetic field $\h_x = (0\ 1\ 0)\transpose$, we have

 which is not $\xi_3$-independent, see Fig.~\ref{twistedConstantField}.
 As a consequence, the solution of the magnetodynamic problem will not be $\xi_3$-independent either.
 The periodic structure of the problem can however be exploited by expressing the solution as a series of periodic functions with respect to $\xi_3$.

-We will show that it generalizes the method described in Section~\ref{sec_helicoidal_symmetric2D}.
+In this section, we present this approach and show that it generalizes the method described in Section~\ref{sec_helicoidal_symmetric2D}.
+In particular, we show that it also leads to a 2D model in helicoidal coordinates, which has the potential of considerably reducing the computational cost compared to a 3D model.